HyperspaceApp/Hyperspace/doc/api/Daemon.md

   // will attempt to accept the block as soon as it is valid.
   "futurethreshold": 10800, // seconds

-  // Total number of siafunds.
-  "siafundcount": "10000",

-  // Fraction of each file contract payout given to siafund holders.
-  "siafundportion": "39/1000",

   // Number of children a block must have before it is considered "mature."
   "maturitydelay": 144, // blocks